Dónal O'Connor: 2011–present

 In 2011, O'Connor was commissioned by Louth County Council to compose and record a suite of music.
 Gort na Glaise was performed as part of the Drogheda Traditional Music weekend alongside Neil Martin and Michael McCague in an event also featuring writer and climber Dermot Somers.
 O'Connor was also commissioned that year by The Armagh Pipers Club to arrange and orchestrate a number of traditional tunes to be performed by an Uilleann pipe orchestra of 45 players.
 The orchestrations were performed at the 18th William Kennedy Piping Festival and was recorded by the Irish Traditional Music Archive.
 O'Connor received a second such commission in 2012.

 O'Connor produced, arranged and played on Belfast singer Gráinne Holland's debut album, Teanga na nGael, released in August 2011.
 In Autumn 2011, he released Idir, his band's debut album and first release since at First Light took their name to promote O'Connor and McSherry's Tripswitch.
 The group toured extensively throughout Europe to promote the album, making their third appearance at the Celtic Connections festival.
 Idir was released in the United States by Compass Records in 2012.

 In August 2012, O'Connor produced Pádraigín Ní Uallacháin's album LET THE FAIRIES IN, released on Halloween night 2012.
 He was commissioned to compose the film score for Shalom – Belfast, a feature film produced which will be broadcast on Israel's Channel 8 in 2012, and will appear at major film festivals.
 O'Connor and John McSherry are annual performers at The Soma Festival in Castlewellan, County Down.

-In 2015 O'Connor joined longtime collaborator John McSherry and Beogas Sean Óg Graham to record Ulaid.
-A hefty touring schedule ensued and the trio have since collaborated with Mary Dillon of Deanta, Liam Ó Maonlaí Hothouse Flowers, Ríoghnach Connolly, and Muireann Nic Amhlaoibh formerly of Danú.
+In 2015 O'Connor joined longtime collaborator John McSherry and Beoga’s Sean Óg Graham to record Ulaid.
+A hefty touring schedule ensued and the trio have since collaborated with Mary Dillon of Déanta, Liam Ó Maonlaí Hothouse Flowers, Ríoghnach Connolly, and Muireann Nic Amhlaoibh formerly of Danú.

-In 2017 Ulaid & Belfast songster Duke Special joined forces to record a live record 'A Note Let Go'.
+In 2017 Ulaid and Duke Special joined forces to record a live record 'A Note Let Go'.
 Charting the story of Belfast through song they occasionally come together to perform live.

-O'Connor continues to produce records from his Redbox recording Studios in Belfast and also acts as producer and music supervisor on traditional music programmes for broadcasters in Ireland and the UK such as RTE, TG4, BBC NI and BBC Alba.
+O'Connor continues to produce records from his Redbox recording Studios in Belfast and also acts as producer and music supervisor on traditional music programmes for broadcasters in Ireland and the UK such as RTÉ, TG4, BBC NI and BBC Alba.